Frequently Asked Questions

 4. Military and Veteran Services will then draft the parent letter.

-• The signed parent letter is given to the student and can be to present to the appropriate school.
+• The signed parent letter is given to the student to present to the appropriate school.

 • The parent letter itself does not guarantee certification.